quic/sense-iOS/README.md

 #### Step 1: Converting a Pytorch model to Tensorflow-Lite

-The iOS demo requires a CoreML version of our model checkpoint which you can produce using the script provided in `sense` which, for our pre-trained gesture control model, can be run using:
+The iOS demo requires a Tensorflow Lite version of our model checkpoint which you can produce using the script provided in `sense` which, for our pre-trained gesture control model, can be run using:

 ```shell